Other related deaths

 Regulatory Counsel and Disciplinary Off…

-Concerns summary A driver's safety harness crotch straps detached due to the reinforcement plate failing during impact, raising concerns about the adequacy of current regulations and strength assessments for harness fitting points in cars.
+Concerns summary (AI summary) A driver's safety harness crotch straps detached due to the reinforcement plate failing during impact, raising concerns about the adequacy of current regulations and strength assessments for harness fitting points in cars.

 Akeem Rhoden